-It can be incredibly challenging for Lymies to verbalize the intensity of the chronic fatigue they live with each day to their loved ones.
-The problem stems from the fact that the people listening to them tend to confuse chronic fatigue with normal tiredness.
+It can be incredibly challenging for Chronic Lyme Disease patients to verbalize the intensity of the chronic fatigue they live with each day to their loved ones.
+The problem stems from the people listening to them confusing chronic fatigue with normal tiredness.
 However, as anyone suffering from chronic fatigue knows, there is a vast difference between the tiredness people feel after a long week of work and the debilitating fatigue an individual who suffers from chronic Lyme disease experiences daily.

-Many studies report that chronic fatigue is one of the most commonly experienced Lyme disease symptoms.
+Many studies report chronic fatigue is one of the most commonly experienced Lyme disease symptoms.
 About 80 percent of those Lyme patients surveyed said that they consider fatigue to be the most severe symptom they experience daily.
-With such a strong prevalence amongst those who suffer from Lyme, it is crucial for the people around them to understand the differences between tiredness and fatigue.
+With such a strong prevalence amongst those who suffer from Lyme, the people around them must understand the differences between tiredness and fatigue.
 Here are a few ways Lyme disease patients can better explain their plight to those around them:

 Everyone has experienced normal tiredness at some point in their life.
-Whether it was because of a hard day at the gym, a long week of work, or a day full of traveling, everyone gets tired at some point.
-Sometimes we feel more tired than other times, so we say that we feel exhausted or completely “fatigued.”
+Everyone gets tired because of a hard day at the gym, a long week of work, or a day full of traveling, is is natural to get tired.
+Sometimes we feel more tired than others, so we say we feel exhausted or “fatigued.”
 Those kinds of statements, however, are inaccurate.

-One of the most important characteristics of normal tiredness is that it can be alleviated by simply getting some rest.
-Dr. Karin Olsen, a Canadian researcher studying fatigue, explains that individuals who are simply tired still have a fair bit of energy, but maybe a little more forgetful than usual.
-Dr. Olsen continues to say that they may also feel gradual heaviness or slightly weaker than normal.
+One of the most important characteristics of normal tiredness is that it can be alleviated by simply resting.
+Dr. Karin Olsen, a Canadian researcher studying fatigue, explains that individuals who are simply tired still have a fair bit of energy but may be a little more forgetful than usual.
+Dr. Olsen continues to say they may also feel gradual heaviness or slightly weaker than normal.
 Still, again, this can easily be alleviated with rest, a little caffeine, or even a quick exercise.

 Fatigue, when experienced as a symptom of Lyme disease or any other chronic illness, can be described as being “sick-tired.”
 For individuals fighting chronic illness, fatigue is similar to constant, crippling, flu-like exhaustion.
 As debilitating as the flu can be, people fighting chronic illness must battle that level of exhaustion every day for weeks, months, and sometimes even years.
 The fatigue gets so bad that their muscles and joints are not only chronically sore, but on some days, they won’t even function.